Ningning: 2020–present: Debut and solo activities

-After training for 4 years, Ningning was revealed as the third member of Aespa on October 28, 2020, introduced by SM as an "18-year-old Chinese member with an outstanding voice" through the company's official socials.
+After training for four years, Ningning was revealed as the third member of Aespa on October 28, 2020, introduced by SM as an "18-year-old Chinese member with an outstanding voice" through the company's official social media outlets.
 The group debuted on November 17, with the release of the digital single "Black Mamba".

 In 2022, Ningning released an OST with fellow member Winter called "Once Again" as part of the official soundtrack of the South Korean drama Our Blues.
 The song charted at 119 on the Circle Digital Chart.
 In December, she participated in 2 tracks for SM's annual end-of-year compilation album 2022 Winter SM Town: SMCU Palace, "Time After Time" and "Good To Be Alive", with fellow SM label mates.

 On July 30, 2023, Ningning released the single "WYA" with Jay Park.
 The song was a surprise collaboration for the WeTV show The Next 2023, where Jay Park appeared as a regular mentor.
 A remix of the single was subsequently released on August 13, featuring PH-1, Lexie Liu, ØZI, and Masiwei.

 On March 12, 2024, Ningning released the OST "Count on Me" for drama The Midnight Studio.
 On March 15, she was announced as the MC for the first day of KCON 2024 in Hong Kong alongside Myung Jae-hyun of boy group BoyNextDoor.